-For checklist questions that were not included in the Certified EIR, they are noted below as not determined.
-As such, an environmental impact conclusion was not provided.
+Checklist questions that were not included in the Certified EIR are noted below as "not previously determined".

 4. Environmental Impact Analysis

 The information below addresses each of the environmental issues that were previously analyzed within the scope of the Certified EIR and the recently revised Appendix G of the CEQA Guidelines.
 The conclusions of the Certified EIR are provided as a reference for each environmental issue area for purpose of establishing that the expected changes to the Master Plan from the Project will not result in any new significant impacts and would not increase the severity of the significant impacts identified in the Certified EIR.